welcome to St. Paul's Episcopal Church in Bellingham, Washington!

 - Don't tough it out alone when things go wrong.
 Tragic things will happen.
 Those you love will suffer.
 You are going to die someday.
 The church can help.
 We've been helping people deal with life and death for thousands of years.
 We know what we're doing.

-- Discover the timeless values and noble truths , ideas you can steer by, and pass on to your children.
+- Discover the timeless values and noble truths—concepts that you can steer by, and pass on to your children.
 It's a fast-changing, frenetic world.
-We need to hear the timeless stories and to understand the basic symbolism of our Christian culture, to touch the infinite once in a while.
+We need to anchor ourselves, hear the timeless stories, and to understand the basic symbolism of our Christian culture.
+Touch the infinite once in a while.

 - Add strength to your family by sharing convictions born of a timeless and universal love.
 Celebrate the holidays by doing something more profound than eating and drinking too much.